malinlarsson/courses/annotation/2017/practical_session/ExcerciseMakerNoAbinit.md

 # Running Maker without ab-initio predictions
 ## Overview

 The first run of Maker will be done without ab-initio predictions.
 What are your expectations for the resulting gene build?
-In essence, we are attempting a purely evidence-based annotation, where the best protein- and est-alignments are chosen to build the most likely gene models.
+In essence, we are attempting a purely evidence-based annotation, where the best protein- and EST-alignments are chosen to build the most likely gene models.
 The purpose of an evidence-based annotation is simple.
 Basically, you may try to annotate an organism where no usable ab-initio model is available.
 The evidence-based annotation can then be used to create a set of genes on which a new model could be trained on (using e.g. Snap or Augustus).
 Selection of genes for training can be based on the annotation edit distance (AED score), which says something about how great the distance between a gene model and the evidence alignments is.
 A score of 0.0 would essentially say that the final model is in perfect agreement with the evidence.

 Let's do this step-by-step:
 ## Prepare the input data